 Reduce CAPEX Costs

 Gas hydrates are one of the major flow assurance challenges for the industry and are expected wherever gas meets water at high pressure and low temperature.
 Operators typically mitigate the risk of hydrates by continuous injection of chemical inhibitors (methanol or MEG) or by investing in heated pipelines for large fields.
-These strategies are based on worst-case simulations projected over life of field and are expensive to deploy requiring huge upfront CAPEX spend.
+These strategies are based on worst-case scenarios projected over life of field and are expensive to deploy requiring huge upfront CAPEX spend.